alondraorn/DH-150-Assignments/README.md

 ## 7: Flexibility and Efficiency of Use

-The NFL Fantasy Football App offers a limited amount of features that make the user experience enjoyable and efficient for both expert level users and beginners.
+The NFL Fantasy Football App offers a limited number of features that make the user experience enjoyable and efficient for both expert level users and beginners.
 For example, when drafting players at the beginning of the season, expert users can analyze the player pool and set their pre-draft order.
 During the draft, they can assign players to their queue to be auto-drafted during the next round.
 For beginners, the draft can be intimidating, so the app allows users to complete the draft based on pre-determined rankings by experts.
 That is, beginners who do not know how to draft can auto-draft their entire team without needing to go through the more complicated process of expert users.

 Another feature that increases the user's efficiency is the optimization function.
 This function allows the user to auto-generate the best projected roster for a given week without needing to manually switch players in and out of the lineup.
 Players who want more control over their team are still able to change their roster manually and do not have to optimize their roster based on the app's projected scores.